jihoonakang/pyBaram_xccels/doc/src/examples.rst

 Three-dimensional explosion problem
 ===================================
-This example is the extension of shock-tube problem to three-dimensional sphere.
-The details of flow configuration can be found in `this paper <https://doi.org/10.1016/j.compfluid.2012.04.015>`_.
-Procedures to obtain unsteady solution can be presented as follows.
+This example is an extension of the shock-tube problem to a three-dimensional sphere.
+The details of the flow configuration can be found in `this paper <https://doi.org/10.1016/j.compfluid.2012.04.015>`_.
+The procedures to obtain an unsteady solution are presented as follows:

 1. Convert mesh::